kaltura/playkit-android-ima/README.md

 This feature is hooked with `PlayerSettings`. `PlayerSettings` talks about more of the content playback rather than Ad playback.

-But if App is using this API then if App goes to background and comes to forground then Ad will autoplay.
+But if App is using this API then if App goes to background and comes to foreground then Ad will autoplay.
 Default is `true`.
-In order to reverse the defined behaviour, App can use this API.
+In order to reverse the defined behavior, App can use this API.

 ### [IMA Sample Ad Tags](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/tags)